 - a.
-BCE's Employee Relations and Student Protection Team are a support resource for our school and have expertise in the field of risk assessment and risk management, child protection and employee professional standards.
-This team: - assists our school-based employees to identify whether there is a reasonable suspicion of abuse, harm and/or employee other inappropriate behaviour towards a student. - offers support and guidance during and after a matter involving student protection and/or staff inappropriate behaviour. - assists our school-based employees to appropriately refer families to support services or report to Department of Child Safety or the Queensland Police Service - Develop and facilitate professional learning for our school-based employees.
+BCE's Employee Relations and Student Protection Team are a support resource for our school and have expertise in the field of risk assessment and risk management, child protection and staff professional standards.
+This team: - Assists our school based employees to identify whether there is a reasonable suspicion of abuse, harm and/or staff other inappropriate behaviour towards a student. - Offers support and guidance during and after a matter involving student protection and/or staff inappropriate behaviour. - Assists our school based employees to appropriately refer families to support services or report to Department of Child Safety or the Queensland Police Service - Develop and facilitate professional learning for our school-based employees.